When can I submit my film?

 The only premiere-status we require is a premiere in the Greater Cleveland area.
-Entries previously screened in the Greater Cleveland area or aired on television in Cleveland will not be considered.
+Entries previously screened in the Greater Cleveland area, aired on television in Cleveland, or available on VOD will not be considered.

 Any film that is available for viewing on the web (i.e. YouTube, public Vimeo) prior to our festival dates will not be considered, with the exception of Web Series and New Media content.